MicrosoftDocs/bi-shared-docs/docs/analysis-services/tmdl/tmdl-overview.md

 ### Descriptions

 TMDL syntax supports descriptions.
 For model documentation purposes, it's considered a best practice to provide descriptions for each TOM object.
 TMDL treats descriptions as a special property with explicit syntax support.
-Following the examples from many other languages, descriptions are provided on top of each object declaration using triple-slash  (**///**) syntax.
+Following the examples from many other languages, descriptions are specified on top of each object declaration using triple-slash  (**///**) syntax.

 No whitespace is allowed between the description block end and the object type token.